 International experience shows that budget policy needs to be adjusted with rising interest rates.
 Fiscal aid will be less effective when interest rates rise - as less favourable credit conditions and higher spending or lower taxes will have less stimulating effect on boosting and increasing employment, while increasing inflation.
 In such cases, debt is likely to increase.
 Financial and economic risks intensify if global interest rates rise faster than expected and economic growth may weaken.
 Significant tightening of financial conditions would increase pressure on the most indebted governments, households and companies.
 If the state and private sectors are forced to dismantle loans at the same time, growth prospects will deteriorate [9].
 The correlation relationships between the 16 economic variables used in the analysis are inhabited by the data in the Table 2.
-The magnitude of the relationship between economic variables can be characterized by the fact that if these values are between 0.800 and 1,000, as between 80% and 100%, the correlation between economic variables is very strong.
-If these values are between 0.500 and 0.800, as between 50% and 100%, the correlations are strong.
-At 0.500, the correlation between economic variables is not important for statistical analysis.
+The magnitude of the relationship between economic variables can be characterized by the fact that if these values are between 0.800 and 1,000, as between 80% and 100%, the correlation between economic variables is not important for statistical analysis.
 In many cases, the correlation value occurs with a negative sign, in which case the economic variable is inversely proportional to the other positive economic variables.